-An important local service centre and home to the Shire's Civic Offices.
-Broadford is surrounded by natural beauty and has country town charm.
+An important local service centre and home to the Shire's Civic Offices, Broadford is surrounded by natural beauty and radiates small country town charm.

 History and Heritage

-In 1842 the explorers Hume and Hovell, camped near a creek they named Sunday Creek.
+In 1842, explorers Hume and Hovell camped near a creek they named Sunday Creek.
 This was the first time the area that is today known as Broadford was explored.
-Gold was discovered in the Sunday Creek in the 1860s and in the 1890s a huge paper mill was built that continues to contribute to Broadford's economy.
+Gold was discovered in Sunday Creek in the 1860s, and in the 1890s a large paper mill was built that continues to contribute to Broadford's economy today.

 Historical houses in the area are testament to early settlement.
-Pioneer Cottage and the Broadford Courier Buildings provide a glimpse of the past by showcasing the building methods and living quarters of pioneers of the area.
-The antique printing presses and other printing equipment display the technology once put to use to spread news in the country town.
+Pioneer Cottage and the Broadford Courier Buildings provide a glimpse of the past by showcasing the building methods and living quarters of the area's first pioneers.
+You can also look at the antique printing presses and other printing equipment, and learn how this technology was used to provide news to the area.

 Explore the Area

-In the centre of town you find a vibrant township with cafés, bakeries, parks and country pubs that will not disappoint.
+In the centre of town, you will find a vibrant township with cafés, bakeries, parks and country pubs.

 Broadford is also home to the renowned State Motorcycle Sports Complex which hosts various motorsport events and races throughout the year.